6 Reasons Why Your Healthcare Practice Isn’t Growing

 - Increased revenue: By harnessing the benefits of healthcare technology to manage your care and improve your patient volume.

-Having a bad patient referral processA lethargic referral marketing strategy, or a no referral strategy at all could be another reason for the slow growth of your healthcare practice.
+3. Having a bad patient referral processA lethargic referral marketing strategy, or a no referral strategy at all could be another reason for the slow growth of your healthcare practice.
 According to some estimates, for long-term success, your healthcare practice needs to be acquiring 50% of its new patients through referral networks.
 Yet, 63% of physicians and 35% of specialists reported of being dissatisfied with their current referral process.
 Lack of timeliness of information and inadequate referral letter content were marked as the two major problems for that.
-Another prime reason for referral related losses could be the “referral leakage” (a process of patients being referred out of network by healthcare providers).
-Lack of timeliness of information and inadequate referral letter content were marked as the two major problems for that.
-Another prime reason for referral related losses could be the “referral leakage” (a process of patients being referred out of network by healthcare providers).
+Another prime reason for referral related losses could be the “referral leakage” (a process of patients being referred out-of-network by healthcare providers).

 - Targeting the right audience with wrong keywords or vice versa